-8.2 Port Forwarding, DHCP, and Services
+8.2 Port Forwarding, DHCP, Services, and DNS Aliases

 Click the Port Forwarding, DHCP, and Services link to navigate to these settings.
-This section provides a way for you to configure LAN network address reservations and service advertisements on your node.
-If your LAN network uses NAT mode, you may also need to define port forwarding rules.
+This provides a way for you to configure LAN network address reservations and service advertisements on your node.
+The page works differently based on the LAN Mode (Direct or NAT) that you are using on your node.